ibm-skills-network/author-workbench-knowledgebase/docs/guided-projects/advanced/configuring-sn-labs-tool-config.md

 The Simple Guided Project Outline allows you to create a Guided Project without the need to configure the structure, settings and LTI parameters within [Skills Network's Studio][sn-studio-url].
-Given the Guided Project's lab instruction URL, we will generate the course in [Skills Network's Studio][sn-studio-url] for you upon publication.

 ## Configure with...